gorhill/uBlock/README.md

 ![Popup](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1.png)

-The big fat power button is to disable/enable µBlock **for the specific hostname can be extracted from the page URL**.
-It applies to the current page only, it is not a global power button.
+The big fat power button is to disable/enable µBlock **for the specific hostname which can be extracted from the URL address of the current page**.
+It applies to the current page only, it is **not** a global power button.

 ## Benchmarks